The dangerous complications of gout

 So you’ve got gout!
 You’ve been dealing with it for a few years now, getting a gout attack or flare up here and there.
 Years down the road and into the future, are you aware of the complications associated with gout, that you can risk having if you don’t treat the disease properly?

-First of all, if gout is left untreated and you continue to suffer numerous gout attacks, over the years you could face irreversible and permanent joint damage.
-Your joints can become deformed whereby you can become disabled.
+First of all, if gout is left untreated and you continue to suffer numerous gout attacks, over the years you may face irreversible and permanent joint damage.
+Your joints may become deformed whereby you can become disabled.
 Eventually, the affected joints can come out of alignment and be rendered completely immobile.
 It’s also very possible that you might need surgery done on your joints to screw back the bones together due to bone erosion over the years.
 Yes the thought is scary, that’s why it’s important to discipline yourself if you suffer from this disease and avoid getting worse.

 Another complication of gout after many years is the development of tophi.
-Uric acid that deposits in the soft tissues especially around the joints can cause nodules known as tophi which are small white or yellowish lumps that build up under the skin.
+Uric acid that deposits in the soft tissues especially around the joints may cause nodules known as tophi which are small white or yellowish lumps that build up under the skin.
 Although tophi is usually painless, they can form in awkward places like around your toes or ends of your fingers even on heels, knees and elbows.

 Actually, they can appear anywhere in the body even on your spine and vocal chords!
 If there is tophi below your skin there is even more within the cartilage and bone of your joints!
 Tophi is obviously a sign that you have severe gout and must treat it with allopurinol or another uric acid lowering therapy to dissolve the crystals.
 Tophi may also be surgically removed.